parsaiej/Aule/README.md

 `git submodule add https://github.com/parsaiej/Aule.git`

-Currently Aule is only supported by CMake build systems due to how the dependency resolution works.
+Currently Aule is only supported by CMake build system due to how the dependency resolution works.
 Add the following to your CMakeLists.txt

 `add_subdirectory(Aule)`